wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-gain-insights-reporting-defender-endpoint/includes/use-threat-protection-vulnerabilities-health-reports.md

 ### Filter the threat protection report

-To meet your organization's threat reporting requirements, you can filter the threat protection report according to your needs, such as based on threat category, severity levels, detection sources, and more:
+You can filter the threat protection report according to your needs, such as based on threat category, severity levels, detection sources, and more:

 :::image type="content" source="../media/1-filter-threat-protection.png" alt-text="Threat protection report filter.":::

 ## What is the vulnerable devices report?

-You use the vulnerable devices report to gain insights into the vulnerability of devices across your organization.
+Use the vulnerable devices report to gain insights into the vulnerability of devices across your organization.
+This can help you identify where specific actions can be taken to minimize possible entry points for malicious attacks.
 Use the report to access information such as:

 - **Device vulnerability severity levels**
   - A mapping of vulnerability severity for your endpoints.
 You use it to prioritize devices that have critical vulnerabilities.